akamai/mPulseAPI.jl/docs/src/QueryAPI.md

 :   If the API was unhappy with a request parameter

 [`mPulseAPIResultFormatException`](exceptions.md#datatype-mpulseapiresultformatexception)
-:    If the API response did had a missing `series` element or data in an unexpected data type
+:    If the API response had a missing `series` element or data in an unexpected data type

 #### Returns
 `{Dict}` A Julia `Dict` with the following string keys: